omarabdiwali/qr-code-decoder/README.md

 # QR Code Reader & Decoder

 ## Overview
 A Python-based QR code processing system that analyzes images, detects structural patterns, and decodes contained data.
-Generates visual annotations while supporting numeric, alphanumeric, and binary data extraction.
+Generates visual annotations while supporting numeric, alphanumeric, kanji, and binary data extraction.

 The following images are based on this QR code, which has the text 'hello world' embedded within it: